 The point of the 50-50 schools list is to identify colleges and universities that are accessible to most students while meeting a minimum standard for college graduation.
 However, just because a school is academically accessible doesn’t mean that students can afford to attend.
 Some of the most expensive colleges make the list.
-Like colleges and universities in general, schools on the 50-50 list vary dramatically in their financial aid generosity.
+Like colleges and universities in general, colleges on the 50-50 list vary dramatically in their financial aid generosity.

-The fact is that some 50-50 schools will end up costing families significantly more than others.
+The fact is that some 50-50 colleges will end up costing families significantly more than others.
 However, you can’t simply tell which are the most expensive colleges by comparing tuition and fees or the average cost of attendance.
 As in the case of the airline industry, few people actually pay the sticker price.
 A better comparison is the Average Net Price after Gift Aid.

 How to Spot the Most Expensive Colleges

 The Average Net Price After Gift Aid (I’ll refer to as net price from now on) is the average amount freshman paid after deducting all gift aid including grants and scholarships.
 It does not include loans or work-study.
 When net price is broken down by income, it only includes students who received some form of federal financial aid, including federal student loans.
 This means the net price calculations by family income doesn’t include students who pay full-price or received only merit scholarships from the institution.

-In general, the school itself is the largest provider of gift aid, grants and scholarships, rather than any other outside sources.
+In general, the college itself is the largest provider of gift aid, grants and scholarships, rather than any other outside sources.
 Since student loans are not included, looking at the average net price after gift aid gives a general idea of the generosity of the institution.